 The basic knit stitch is the foundation of all your knitting and the most important stich you’ll learn.
 The good news is that it’s easy to learn!
 Follow our tutorial on how to do a knit stitch to find out how it’s done.

-Practice makes perfect, and it’s worth spending a while getting to grips with this stitch before moving on to anything else.
+Practice makes perfect, and it’s worth spending a while getting to grips with this stitch when mastering knitting for beginners basics before moving on to anything else.
 Try knitting a pattern based on this stitch, such as our garter stitch cowl, to improve your confidence.
-We’ve also got guides for how to purl in knitting, plus a beginner’s guide to garter stitch and stocking stitch once you’ve learnt the basic knit stitch.
+We’ve also got guides for how to purl in knitting, plus a knitting for beginner’s guide to garter stitch and stocking stitch once you’ve learnt the basic knit stitch.

 So you’ve lost a stitch somewhere – there’s no need to worry!
 All you need is a crochet hook and a little bit of know-how…